jdevfullstack-tutorials/learn-to-code/README.md

 ## Interest In Video Games
-I was not really exposed to computers when I was a child but I was exposed and addicted to PlayStation games and Mortal Kombat, just to name a few.
+I was not really exposed to computers when I was a child but I was exposed and became addicted to PlayStation games and Mortal Kombat, just to name a few.
+I even cut classes just to play video games.

 And since I
 did not have any idea that these things were just being